-The CPE200 Series user program and/or memory contents may be saved to a USB device via a single press of the pushbutton or loaded into the CPU from a USB device via a double press of the pushbutton.
+The EPXCPE user program and/or memory contents may be saved to a USB device via a single press of the pushbutton or loaded into the CPU from a USB device via a double press of the RDSD pushbutton.
 Similarly, data can be selected and saved.
-In this way, an application may be cloned and copied from one device to another.
+In this way, an application may be cloned and copied from one device to another

-If the USB device in use already has a PACS_folder (user program) and a single press of the pushbutton occurs, a backup of the existing PACS_folder is made (PACS_folder_backup) and then the upload occurs.
-If the backup already exists on the USB device, a new archive will be created and the upload will take place.
+If the USB device in use already has a PACS_folder (user program) and a single press of the pushbutton occurs, a backup of the existing PACS_folder is archived (PACS_folder.tar) and then the upload occurs.
+If the archive already exists on the USB device, a new archive will not be created and the upload will take place.

-If one needs to restore the backup version, delete the PACS_folder on the USB device and then rename the PACS_folder_backup to PACS_folder in the root of the USB device.
+If one needs to restore the archived version, delete the PACS_folder on the USB device and then extract the contents from PACS_folder.tar (7zip or equivalent) onto the root of the USB device.